-But before we look at the best online colleges in New Jersey, let’s start with the state of higher education and online education in particular in New Jersey today.
+Before we look at the best online colleges in New Jersey, let’s start with the state of higher education and online education in New Jersey today.

 Overview of Higher Education in New Jersey